Estimated reading time: 6 minutes

 Such a simple question, such a long and complicated answer.
 As with so many questions regarding moving off the grid, it depends.

-First, you have to start looking at off grid homes, and/or purchase a property.
-The location, improvements, and whether it includes a livable shelter will figure largely in how much it will cost you to get set up.
+First, you need to start looking at off grid homes, and/or purchase a property.
+The location, improvements, and whether it includes a livable shelter will impact how much it will cost to get set up.

-By breaking down what you need to do into a series of actionable steps, you’ll be able to get a better handle on how much it could cost to go off the grid.
+By breaking down what you need to do into a series of actionable steps, you’ll get a better handle on how much it could cost to go off the grid.

-Here are five steps to helping you calculate how much it may cost to move off grid.
+Here are five steps to help you calculate how much it may cost to move off grid.

-One of your first tasks in off grid living preparation is research.
-Research land/property purchase costs in your desired area – not just the list prices of properties, but also recent sales prices.
+One of your first tasks in figuring the cost of moving off the grid is research.
+Research land/property purchase costs in your desired area – not just the list prices of properties but also recent sales.

 Depending on the country and region you live in, you may be able to find this information online.
 Otherwise, call a real estate agent.